FIU-SCIS-Senior-Project-2015-Spring/Virtual-Queue-Ver-2.0/Code/ReadMe.txt

-Virtual_Queue: This file contains all the code for Virtual Queue v 2.0
+-Virtual_Queue: This file contains all the code for Virtual Queue v 2.0

-Database: This file contains the SQL database files.
+-Database: This file contains the SQL database files.
+- VQ-Final UserGuide: Contains both userguide and Installation manual.

 Virtual_Queue file structure:
 -HTML and Spring is located in Virtual_Queue\src\main\webapp\WEB-INF